robarcand/physical-computing-midterm/README.md

 After reading sensor data, the values are pushed to Blynk so that users can monitor their data in real-time.
 Then, an event is published to `rob-camila`, triggering Camila Vargas' device to sound a tone from its Piezo speaker.

 Afterwards, the sensor data is summarized in a string that is added to a `summary` instance variable containing all data points collected thus far.
 After four runs of the loop, the `DATA_REPORT` event is published, and the `summary` instance variable is pushed along with it.
 Via IFTTT, this string is placed in the body of an email sent to the user summarizing all data collected in the four runs.
+This email report was a bit difficult to set up, since there is a 255 byte limit on payloads sent to IFTTT for an email trigger.
+As a result, I am limited to delivering four runs of data per email.

 Lastly, the `summary` instance variable is cleared, the number of runs reset, and the loop repeats after the time described by `DELAY`.